steliosploumpis/s.ploumpis/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "Combining 3d morphable models: A large scale face-and-head model"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Stylianos Ploumpis
+- S Ploumpis
+- H Wang
+- N Pears
+- WAP Smith
-- Robert Ford
+- S Zafeiriou

 # Author notes (optional)
 author_notes: